kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

 ##### Json { #json-2 }

-If the body is to be read as Json, the `@Json` annotation must be used over the method.
+If the body is to be read as Json, the `@Json` annotation must be used over the method to specify handler with `JsonReader<T>`.

 ===! ":fontawesome-brands-java: `Java`"